jacecotton/tcds/utilities/WebComponent/README.md

 2. The document fragment is compared against the "live" shadow tree
 3. Any and only the differences are applied to the shadow tree

-The `_requestUpdate` method can be used to schedule this process, and should generally be done in response to data changes.
+The `_requestUpdate` method can be used to tell `WebComponent` to "refresh" the component. `WebComponent` will debounce all back-to-back update requests (those within a single [animation frame](https://developer.mozilla.org/en-US/docs/Web/API/window/requestAnimationFrame)), and then start the rendering process (rather than inefficiently re-rendering once every update).

 ### Lifecycle
 In addition to built-in lifecycle methods, `WebComponent` provides two additional methods to handle its reactivity: